ROCm/clARMOR/README.txt

 The simplest way to run all tests is:
     ./tests/automated_test.sh -b -g ALL_BENCHMARKS

-Not all of these benchmarks are guaranteed to work on systems with Nvidia GPUs.
-This is primarily because the benchmark authors often subtly break the OpenCL standard (or because some features are unsupported on Nvidia GPUs).
-As such, you may need to run "-g ALL_BENCHMARKS_NV" to only run those benchmarks that have been previously tested to work on Nvidia GPUs.

 The build-time tests are:
 'make check' will run cppcheck, a static code analyzer, over all of the tools